Contents

 What does value protection cost?

-If you die in the early years of your annuity plan, the total income you receive may be less than the pension fund used to purchase the annuity.
+If you die in the early years of your annuity plan, the total income you receive may be less than the pension fund used to buy the annuity.
 Selecting a death benefit, either value protection or a guarantee period, allows you some protection against this.

-Value protection may be appropriate for you if you wish to potentially leave a lump sum to your loved ones.
-You need to consider your needs, the impact of selecting the option on your income level as well as considering the other options available such as a guarantee period.
+Value protection may be right for you if you wish to potentially leave a lump sum to your loved ones.
+You should consider:

 You should read the providers key features for their details on value protection as well as the tax implications.